acsellers/ragel-go-examples/README.md

 All of the current code is 100% what I wrote excepting the Atoi, which was from an official ragel example, but was modified to be current Go style.
+I'm not sure how many examples I'm going to write, but current goal is 50.
 The code I use for ragel is

     ragel -Z -G2 -o <name>.go <name>.rl